 In an unscheduled meeting on March 15, 2020, the Federal Open Market Committee ("FOMC") lowered its target for the federal funds rate by 100 basis points to a range between 0 percent and 0.25 percent, noting that the COVID-19 outbreak had harmed communities and disrupted economic activity in many countries, including the United States, and had significantly affected global financial conditions.
 Earlier in that same month in another unscheduled meeting, the FOMC had lowered its target for the federal funds rate by 50 basis points, to a range between 1.00 percent and 1.25 percent.
-The FOMC maintained the target for the federal funds rate at a range between 0 percent and 0.25 percent throughout the remainder of 2020 and the first half of 2021.
-At its scheduled meeting on July 27/28, 2021, the FOMC maintained the target for the federal funds rate at that range and stated that it expects to maintain this target range until labor market conditions have reached levels consistent with the FOMC's assessments of maximum employment and inflation has risen to 2 percent and is on track to moderately exceed 2 percent for some time.
+The FOMC maintained the target for the federal funds rate at a range between 0 percent and 0.25 percent throughout the remainder of 2020 and the first nine months of 2021.
+At its most recent scheduled meeting on November 2/3, 2021, the FOMC maintained the target for the federal funds rate at that range and stated that it expects to maintain this target range until labor market conditions have reached levels consistent with the FOMC's assessments of maximum employment and inflation has risen to 2 percent and is on track to moderately exceed 2 percent for some time.
 With inflation having run persistently below its longer-run goal of 2 percent, the FOMC stated that it will aim to achieve inflation moderately above 2 percent for some time so that inflation averages 2 percent over time and longer-term inflation expectations remain well anchored at 2 percent.
+In its statement, the FOMC noted that inflation is currently elevated, largely reflecting factors that it expects will be transitory.
+According to the FOMC, supply and demand imbalances related to the pandemic and the reopening of the economy have contributed to sizable price increases in some sectors.

 In 2020, in response to the instability caused by the COVID-19 pandemic, the FOMC stated that, to support the smooth functioning of markets for Treasury securities and agency MBS that are central to the flow of credit to households and businesses, it would increase its holdings of Treasury securities by at least \$500 billion and its holdings of agency MBS by at least \$200 billion and would reinvest all principal payments from the Federal Reserve's holdings of agency debt and agency MBS in agency MBS.
-At its scheduled meeting on July 27/28, 2021, the FOMC stated that it will continue to increase its holdings of Treasury securities by at least \$80 billion per month and of agency MBS by at least \$40 billion per month and will assess progress toward the FOMC's maximum employment and price stability goals in future meetings.
+At its scheduled meeting on November 2/3, 2021, the FOMC stated that, in light of the substantial further progress the economy has made toward the FOMC's goals since December 2020, it will begin reducing the monthly pace of its net asset purchases by \$10 billion for Treasury securities and \$5 billion for agency MBS.
+Beginning in November 2021, the FOMC stated it will increase its holdings of Treasury securities by at least \$70 billion per month (down from \$80 billion per month in recent months) and of agency MBS by at least \$35 billion per month (down from \$40 billion per month in recent months).
+Beginning in December 2021, the FOMC will increase its holdings of Treasury securities by at least \$60 billion per month in recent months) at least \$30 billion per month.
+The FOMC stated that similar reductions in the pace of net asset purchases will likely be appropriate each month, but it is prepared to adjust the pace of purchases if warranted by changes in the economic outlook.